-It is important for Front desk agents to know exactly how many rooms are available, especially if the hotel expects to operate near 100 percent occupancy.
+Front desk agents need to know exactly how many rooms are available, especially if the hotel expects to operate near 100 per cent occupancy.

-Once procedures for gathering room count information are established, planning procedures can be extended to longer periods of time to form a more reliable basis for revenue, expense, and labour forecasting.
+Once procedures for gathering room count information are established, planning procedures can be extended to longer periods to form a more reliable basis for revenue, expense, and labour forecasting.

 Below points will help the front desk team to do an accurate room count :

-Check all the reservation systems to make sure reservation status of all cancelled reservations has been marked as cancelled on the system.
+- Check all the reservation systems to make sure the reservation status of all cancelled reservations has been marked as cancelled on the system.

-Check the weather report for cities from which a number of guests are expected.
+- Check the weather report for cities from which several guests are expected.

-Check arrival dates on all reservation form with the arrival list from the PMS to make sure none was entered wrongly.
+- Check arrival dates on all reservation forms with the arrival list from the PMS to make sure none was entered wrongly.

 - After the property’s cut-off time, if it becomes necessary, pull any reservations that were not guaranteed or prepaid.